 - Fill the holes with caramel sweetened condensed milk (dulce de leche).
 Refrigerate for about 1 hour.

-- Meanwhile prepare the caramel sauce.
-Place the sugar and water in a medium heavy bottomed saucepan over medium-high heat, and cook without stirring until sugar dissolves and gets a caramel color.
+- Place the sugar and water in a medium heavy bottomed saucepan over medium-high heat, and cook without stirring until sugar dissolves and gets a caramel color.

 - Remove the pan from the heat and add the cream.
 It will bubble a little bit.